 Metabolic effects consist of interrelated syndromes of fat redistribution, hyperlipidemia, and insulin resistance.
 Subcutaneous fat is commonly redistributed from the face and extremities to the trunk, neck, breasts, and abdomen—a cosmetic effect that can stigmatize and distress patients called lipodystrophy.
 Treating the resulting deep facial grooves with injected collagen or polylactic acid can be beneficial.

-Central obesity, hyperlipidemia, and insulin resistance, which together constitute the metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia.
-Causes... read more , increase the risk of myocardial infarction, stroke, and dementia.
+Central obesity, hyperlipidemia, and insulin resistance, which together constitute the metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal adipose tissue), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia... read more , increase the risk of myocardial infarction, stroke, and dementia.